EoghannIrving/playlist-pilot/ROADMAP.md

    - Mood badges display confidence levels and analyses highlight up to five outliers. **Complete**
 2. **Playlist Management Tools**
    - Add functions for renaming playlists, removing or reordering tracks, and handling duplicates.
+   - Integrate Jellyfin's playlist API to rename playlists and change item order.
+Leverage the `MoveItem` and `UpdatePlaylist` endpoints.
 3. **Improved History & Settings**
    - Continue refining playlist history views and configuration editing from the UI. **Complete**